-Cancer is complex — there is no routine spine sarcoma, nor is there ever a routine way to treat it.
+Cancer is complex — there is no routine bone and spine sarcoma, nor is there ever a routine way to treat it.

-The OSUCCC — James is a world leader in soft tissue sarcoma treatment, developing some of the very latest advancements in molecular testing and targeting cancer genes – technology that’s available at only a few cancer centers in the country.
-In fact, our physician experts actually help write the national clinical guidelines for treating specific cancers.
+The OSUCCC — James is a world leader in bone and spine sarcoma treatment, developing some of the very latest advancements in molecular testing and targeting cancer genes – technology that’s available at only a few cancer centers in the country.
+In fact, our physician experts actually help write the national clinical guidelines for treating bone, spine and soft tissue sarcomas.

-Our treatment team includes internationally recognized soft tissue sarcoma experts and world-renowned sub-specialists, including medical oncologists, surgical oncologists, radiation oncologists, hematologists, pathologists, sarcoma researchers, genomic experts and more.
+Our treatment team includes internationally recognized bone and spine sarcoma experts and world-renowned sub-specialists, including medical oncologists, surgical oncologists, radiation oncologists, hematologists, pathologists, sarcoma researchers, genomic experts and more.
 Working together and across medical disciplines, this super sub-specialized team develops individualized, highly targeted treatment plans that specifically target the molecular and biological makeup of your individual cancer.

 As one of only four cancer centers in the country funded by the National Cancer Institute to conduct both phase I and phase II clinical trials, the OSUCCC – James offers patients access to more clinical trials than nearly any other cancer hospital in the country and to more of the latest, most targeted, most effective treatment options — many that are available nowhere else but at the OSUCCC – James.